DEC 15

 As the body’s largest organ, skin plays a critical role in our protection, regulation, and sensation.
 Skin is the body’s first defense against the external world, shielding us from harmful environmental factors such as UV rays, pollution, pathogens, and physical dangers.
 Skin also plays a critical role in maintaining homeostasis, including water retention, temperature regulation, and vitamin synthesis.
 And, of great importance to our survival, skin provides our bodies with sensations required to make key instinctual decisions.

 But what ages skin?
 As our cells naturally age and are exposed to daily harsh elements, skin can accumulate damage at the cellular level.
 These intrinsic and extrinsic aging factors cause skin to deteriorate and become less effective at performing its crucial protective, regulatory, and sensory functions.
-Visually, these effects can be observed by a loss in skin strength, texture, and tone – All physical signs of extrinsic or intrinsic aging should not be taken lightly, as they can point to an underlying loss of skin health and function.So how do we identify skin aging and can we take steps to slow down this process?
+Visually, these effects can be observed by a loss in skin strength, texture, and tone – all physical signs of extrinsic or intrinsic aging that should not be taken lightly, as they can point to an underlying loss of skin health and function.So how do we identify skin aging and can we take steps to slow down this process?
 This blog will discuss what happens to a person's skin as they age, including the signs of aging skin and factors that can accelerate or hinder the process of skin aging.

 What happens to skin as we grow older?